 Attention: Protect Your Privacy Online

 Please remember that streaming certain video content may be illegal in your country.
 Protecting your privacy online is becoming more and more important.
 We suggest you to use a VPN.
 A VPN encrypts your traffic and stops your provider and other authorities from seeing what you do on the internet.

-With a VPN provider you are also able to change your public IP address to gain access to services which are normally not available in your country.
+With a VPN you are also able to change your public IP address to gain access to services which may not be available in your location.